erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.14.8

+- FIX: `Tabs` component selection did not work in Edge due to the way the `select` function was implemented in materialize-css.

 v0.14.7

 - FIX: `Select` when using `multiple` keeps the dropdown open, `dropdownOptions` and `classes` are passed on creation.